top of page

 1. Sector

 Which sector your business operates in is a really important factor in choosing the right person to run your social media.
-As a pet professional, using someone with veterinary and clinical expertise can be a time-saver when you're trying to run a busy business.
+As a veterinary practice, using someone with veterinary and clinical expertise can be a time-saver when you're trying to run a busy business.
 With this in mind, you may want to consider checking out your agency or freelancer's credentials and look for a team able to offer a bespoke solution that works around you, with a key contact you can deal with directly.
 Large agencies are unlikely to be able to accommodate last-minute requests on a Friday afternoon (potentially during your peak times) and if they do, often an additional cost will be incurred.
+In addition, many larger agencies won't create bespoke content, and you'll pay for generic content that is being used for other veterinary practices across the country.
+Generic content, though it can be educational, doesn't tell your story, or highlight what makes you stand apart from the rest.

 2. Budget